bitliner/trento-covid19-trend/README.md

 ## Update on 18/03

 - **in the last 3 days growth rate seems stable between 20%-35%**
-- in Trento 118 infected.
+- [count by municipality](https://www.giornaletrentino.it/cronaca/coronavirus-mappa-dei-contagi-trento-arco-ledro-e-pergine-le-zone-pi%C3%B9-colpite-1.2296477) - in Trento 118 infected.
 38 new infected in 2 days, from 16/03/2020.
-Growth rate by 46% [count by municipality](https://www.giornaletrentino.it/cronaca/coronavirus-mappa-dei-contagi-trento-arco-ledro-e-pergine-le-zone-pi%C3%B9-colpite-1.2296477)
+Growth rate by 46%

 ## Update on 16/03